apache/tajo/tajo-docs/src/main/sphinx/sql_language/queries.rst

   SELECT salary, sum(salary) OVER (ORDER BY salary) FROM empsalary;

-Also, any expressions and aggregation functions are allowed in ``ORDER BY`` clause as follows:
+Also, all expressions and aggregation functions are allowed in ``ORDER BY`` clause as follows:

 .. code-block:: sql